A week in West SikkimItinerary Code : LS517

 Our representative cordially receives you on arrival at Siliguri (NJP Rail Station / Bagdogra IXB) and helps you to board the car.

 The city of Pelling lies in West Sikkim.
 At an altitude of 7175 feet, it offers excellent views of the Kanchenjungha mountain range.
-The road to Pelling – or Pemayangtse, as it is also popularly known as – passes through many quaint villages like Rambi bazaar, the border township of Melli and Jorethang.
+The road to Pelling – or Pemayangtse, as it is also popularly known – passes through many quaint villages like Rambi bazaar, the border township of Melli and Jorethang.
 Melli is one of the few towns in India that lies across the border of two states.
 Jorethang is a small town that is situated on the Rangeet river in South Sikkim.
 On arrival, check into your hotel.
 Overnight at Pelling.

 Day 2 – Pelling City Local Tour

 After breakfast, we will take you on a discovery tour of Pelling, which will cover some of the popular local tourist spots.
 Singshore Bridge is located about 33 km away.
 At a little over 100 M in height, it is the highest suspension bridge in India and reported to be the second-highest in Asia.
 With a span of over 200 M, the views when you look down and around are breathtaking.
-Drive further to Dentam Valley – Dentam is a small village which is another spot which offers great views of the Kanchanjungha.
+Drive further to Dentam Valley – Dentam is a small village which is another spot that offers great views of the Kanchanjungha.
 Visit the Alpine Cheese Factory where you can pick up some of the fine gouda cheese.

 The popular Changey Waterfall looks like a thick jet of white spray falling from a height of about 300 ft.
 It is ideal for a photo stop.
 Visit the famous Pemayangtse monastery which was founded in 1705.
 Rabdentse was the second capital of the state of Sikkim and remained so till 1814 AD.
 The ruins of the old palace and monastery are now a famous tourist attraction.
 End the day with a visit to the Helipad viewpoint which offers exciting, panoramic views of the Kanchenjungha range.
 Car service from 9 AM to 4.30 PM.
 Overnight at Pelling.